fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/general-rules-for-data-correctness.md

 </tr>
 <tr class="odd">
 <td>Aircraft</td>
-<td>The property formationCount, if provided, shall be equal to or greater than 2.</td>
+<td>The property aircraftcount, if provided, shall be equal to or greater than 0.</td>
 </tr>
 <tr class="odd">
 <td>OnlineContact</td>